Trend Indicators

 Where:

-• Current Period: The current day being analyzed.
+- Current Period: The current day being analysed.

 Heikin Ashi